Adamskoullos/ProDev/README.md

 * **Firefox**: Initial testing highlighted one serious issue and two minor issues:

-    1. Something to do with the nature of the Vue 3 setup function scoping or the bundled nature of the build (I am assuming) results in the `window.visualViewport` to be undefined.
+    1. Firefox deems the `window.visualViewport` to be undefined.
 This is preventing break points being activated, meaning the side-bar is still showing on mobile displays.
 The result is that the app cannot be used on mobile devices.

         - **Solution**: `window.innerWidth` is recognised by all browsers and advised by mozilla.
 Works as expected in all browsers now